chalmersgit/SphericalHarmonics/README.md

 I wrote this code because I found it was difficult to obtain coefficients for a radiance map (especially in Python).

 Features:
+- Obtain coefficients for a radiance map (in equirectangular format)
 - Numpy vectorised for efficiency
-- Obtain coefficients for a radiance map (in equirectangular format)
 - Windowing function to reduce negative values
 - Obtain diffuse BRDF coefficients
 - Render a diffuse map (given radiance map coefficients)
 - Supports an arbitrary number of bands
 - Plot the spherical harmonics in a figure
-- Render a ground truth radiance map to compare with.
+- Render a ground truth diffuse map to compare with.

-The ground truth can be a little slow to compute, so I've added the ability to render the diffuse values at a low resolution while sampling the high resolution source image.
+The ground truth diffuse map can be a little slow to compute, so I've added the ability to render the diffuse values at a low resolution while sampling the high resolution source image.
 After rendering at a low resolution, I increase the resolution (so it's easier to see) using Lanczos interpolation.
 I found doing it this way was the most efficient while also producing high quality ground truth images.

 # Usage
 python sphericalHarmonics.py [string filename.ext] [int nBands]